Alcohol & Other Drugs

 Alcohol is a drinkable substance that has ethyl alcohol (ethanol) and typically produced by fermenting grains and fruits.
 Alcohol acts as a depressant, meaning that it can suppress or slow down parts of the brain that control important bodily functions, such as breathing.

-Your body, particularly your liver, can only process a certain amount of alcohol at a given time.
-Your liver can process one standard drink, which is a unit of measurement used to define how much “pure” alcohol is in a beverage, per hour.
+Your liver can only process one standard drink, which is a unit of measurement used to define how much “pure” alcohol is in a beverage, per hour.
 Drinking a lot of alcohol in a short amount of time raises your blood alcohol concentration (BAC) quickly and dramatically increases the chances of experiencing serious consequences.

 High-risk drinking, also known as “binge drinking,” is defined as 4 or more drinks for women or 5 or more drinks for men in about a 2 hour time span.
 This type of drinking greatly increases the risk of alcohol poisoning, car crashes, drunk driving arrests, sexual assault, and injuries.